 Warning: This is a race recap so it’s a little long, as they tend to be.
-If you’re not into reading, just watch the video I made.

 If I were to sum up in one word my experience at the HAT 50K on Saturday, that would be it.
 Nothing could be more diametrically opposed to the memories of my bone-chilling, twenty-degree, embrace-the-suck first ultramarathon in January than the high I’m still coming down from after HAT Run.

 The temperature was in the seventies and the course was tough, way harder than my previous trail ultra.
 Four stream crossings, 9800 feet of climbing, lots of trail, several fields, and a few miles of road made for the hardest run I’ve ever completed.

 Coming into this run, I knew that I wasn’t in the best of shape.
 I could have done a better job training—hell, I could have done a better job of not drinking three beers the day before while I watched college hoops.
 But all the snow this winter was too good an excuse to take it easy, to get in the minimal requisite mileage and enjoy the time off.

 So I wasn’t expecting much, mostly just looking to not die.
 And if that requirement were met, I would try to have fun.